DG's Autocross Setup Secrets

 If there are multiple tires eligible for your class, then it sucks to be you, because you're going to have to test and try them all - because being caught on the wrong tires means you lose.
 And when the tires change throughout the season - as they most certainly do; no race tire stays the same between build codes because the manufacturers are in a constant scramble to stay ahead of the other guy - then it really sucks to be you if you are behind the curve.
 Tire.
 Wars.
 Suck.

-Anyway, the first step is to determine the tire you will be using; all else falls out of that.
+In any case, the first step to building a winning car is to determine the tire you will be using; all else falls out of that.

 Picking the winning tire is part luck, but mostly testing.
 Buy as many different sets of tires as you can afford, and then test them, back-to-back, in the same conditions.
 Try and get a handle on what makes the tire work, particularly in terms of temperatures and pressures.
 The trend has been towards tires that start working at lower temperatures (and go off at lower temps as well; the tire will overheat and get "greasy") but there is no promise that this trend will hold and you cannot make any assumptions about anything.
 Particularly, this year's wonder tire can easily become next year's dogshit (see BFG G-Force and Hoosier A3S04 (dogshit), vice BFG R1 and Hoosier A3S03 (wonder tire)